Tgsp31/Tgsp31/README.md

 - 👋 Hi, I’m Shruti Pandey
-- 👀 I’m interested in Web Development and Machine Learning
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on any project that enhance my skills.
 - 📫 How to reach me just DM me on https://www.linkedin.com/in/shruti-pandey-aa346b233